 An AT&T spokesman said to CNNTech that they removed their ads “Until Google can ensure this won’t happen again.”

 Some YouTubers, like Infowars’ editor-at-large Paul Joseph Watson, have expressed concern over what direction YouTube will take next after these controversies.
 He is afraid that YouTube’s restriction mode and mislabeling of people like him as extremists will do damage to content creators.
-Paul expressed his concerns in a recent video on his YouTube channel.
+Watson expressed his concerns in a recent video on his YouTube channel:

 The social media outrage over restricted mode has died down, but hundreds of companies are continuing to pull money from the ad-revenue generating juggernaut as a new controversy seems to grows.